sudipshourjadiu/syntax-directed-translator/README.md

        | ( expression )
 ```

----

 ## **C Code for the Translator**

-Here is the implimentation with C programming language: [translator.c](translator.c)
+Here is the implimentation [code](translator.c) with C programming language.

----

 ## **Explanation:**
 1. **`nextToken()`**: Moves to the next character.
 2. **`expression()`**: Handles addition and subtraction.
 3. **`term()`**: Handles multiplication and division.
 4. **`factor()`**: Handles numbers and parentheses.

----

 ## **Input and Output Examples:**